Novel results for the anisotropic sparse grid quadrature: Numerical results

-Finally, on the left-hand side of Figure~\ref{fig:QuadProb4}, we see the convergence of the sparse grid quadrature for \(r=4\).
+Finally, on the left-hand side of Figure~\ref{fig:QuadProb4}, we see the convergence of the sparse grid quadrature for \(s=4\).
 Here, \(m=10\) already provides convergence up to an error of order \(10^{-9}\), whereas \(m=100,1000\) converge towards the reference solution up to an error of order \(10^{-13}\).
 We observe an order of convergence that is about 3 for all choices of \(m\).
 On the right-hand side of Figure~\ref{fig:QuadProb4}, we see that the number of quadrature points \(N(q)\) is bounded by \(2\cdot\# X_{\bf w}(q,m)\) for the considered values of \(q\).
 Moreover, it seems that the simplified bound from Lemma \ref{lem:estpointslog}, with constant \(c(r)=1\), reflects the behaviour of \(\# X_{\bf w}(q,m)\) quite well.
+As for \(s=2,3\), \eqref{eq:Begdov} heavily overestimates the number of points for \(s=4\) providing values ranging from $2.5\times 10^{44}$ and $8.0\times 10^{44}$.

+The example indicates that the proven estimates are by far not sharp and could probably be improved further.